Reversible molecular simulation for training classical and machine learning force fields: Results

 \subsubsection{Gas diffusion in water}

 Given that ensemble reweighting gives similar gradients to reversible simulation (Figure~\ref{fig:gradients}C) and is often easier to set up, it will be the preferred choice for many properties of interest.
 However, reversible simulation is distinguished by its ability to target time-dependent properties.
 Here we show how this can be useful by learning parameters that match the experimental diffusion coefficient $D$ of the oxygen diatomic molecule in water.
 For Lennard-Jones we use TIP3P starting parameters for the water and oxygen parameters from Wang et al.\ 2021 \cite{Wang2021}.
+The loss was the deviation from the experimental $D$ value, plus the enthalpy of vapourisation and RDF losses from the water model to prevent degradation in the bulk water properties.
 By training on simulations of 50 ps with 10 oxygen molecules randomly placed in 885 water molecules and calculating $D$ using the slope of the mean squared displacement (MSD) against time, reversible simulation can learn parameters that reproduce the experimental value of $2.0 \times 10^{-9}$ m\textsuperscript{2} s\textsuperscript{-1} for $D$ from a starting value of $3.6 \times 10^{-9}$ m\textsuperscript{2} s\textsuperscript{-1} (Figure~\ref{fig:diff_diamond}A-B).

 Similar to the water models discussed previously, we learn parameters for alternative functional forms.
 These are also able to reproduce the experimental value of $D$, indicating that reversible simulation can train to match time-dependent properties for a variety of functional forms.
-Longer simulations with the learned parameters reproduce improved $D$ values, as shown in Figure~\ref{fig:diff_diamond}B.
+Longer simulations with the learned parameters reproduce improved $D$ values, as shown in Figure~\ref{fig:diff_diamond}B. The learned parameters also give condensed phase properties for bulk water similar to Figure~\ref{fig:water_val}, as shown in Figure~\ref{fig:diff_val}, demonstrating that dynamic properties can be targeted without degrading the fit to other properties.